Covered in Soul

 Covered in Soul is the eighth studio album by American recording artist Angie Stone, released on August 5, 2016, by Goldenlane Records.
-A cover album, it marked her first release with the label following short stints with Stax, Saguaro Road and Shanachie Records.
+A cover album, it marked her first release with the label following short stints with Stax Records, Saguaro Road and Shanachie Records.
 Preceded by the single "These Eyes", a cover of the same-titled The Guess Who song, it failed to chart.